 It can be comforting to know that you’ve put protection into place to help your loved ones meet their financial needs now and in the future should you no longer be there.

 What is a term length?

 The amount of coverage and term length you choose will have a direct effect on what your monthly or yearly premium will be.
-We find at Haven Life that many people purchase coverage amounts at around 20 years and for $500,000 in term life insurance coverage.
+We find at Haven Life, an online life insurance agency, that many people purchase term life insurance policies with 20 year term for amounts around $500,000 coverage.

-But, is a 20-year term length right for you?
+But, is a 20-year term life insurance right for you?
 Let’s find out.

-5 types of people who might need a 20-year term length
+6 types of people who might need a 20-year term life insurance policy

 If you can say yes to one or more of the following statements, the 20-year term length may be your sweet spot: